annon64/logistic_growth/README.md

 plot_data_and_model.R

-The final script, plot_data_and_model.R, codes function (logistic_fun).
-The chosen parameters for the logistic growth function N0, r and K have been inserted from the linear approximation in section 2.
-The function superimposes the altered parameters onto growth data from the experiment.csv file.
-This allows us to visually compare is the model predictions match the simulated data in experiment.csv.
-The model predictions (red line) match the data well, suggesting the simulated Escherichia coli population follows a logistic growth pattern.
+The final script, plot_data_and_model.R, codes the function 'logistic_fun'.
+Specific parameters for the logistic growth function N0, r and K have been obtained from the linear approximation in section 2.
+The function superimposes the parameters onto growth data from the experiment.csv file to compare the parameters calculated by the linear model to the observed growth rates in teh experimental simulation.
+This allows us to visually compare if the model predictions match the simulated data in experiment.csv.
+The model predictions (red line) show a strong match to the black data points, suggesting the simulated _Escherichia coli_ population follows a logistic growth pattern.

 Figure3: Logistic function with parameters specified from the previous linear model plotted over experiment.csv data points